quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/ORCHESTRATION.md

 Direct PDF/EPUB to flashcards conversion:
 - Splits PDF/EPUB by chapters
 - Generates flashcards for each chapter
-- Rates flashcards for technical usefulness
+- Rates flashcards for technical usefulness (1-10 scale)
+- Saves all flashcards to CSV with ratings
-- Creates high-quality consolidated markdown files
+- Creates consolidated markdown files for high-quality flashcards (≥8/10 by default)

 ### SUMMARIZEDFLASHCARDS (Future)
 Book summary + flashcard generation: